Computing Pareto-Optimal and Almost Envy-Free Allocations of Indivisible Goods: Introduction

 The standard notion of economic efficiency is Pareto optimality (PO).
 An allocation is said to be PO if no other allocation makes an agent better off without making someone else worse off.
-A natural question to ask is whether EF1 can be achieved in conjunction with PO under additive valuations.
+A natural question is whether EF1 can be achieved with PO under additive valuations, which is the valuation class we focus on in this work.
 The concept of \textit{Nash welfare} provides a positive answer to this question.
-The Nash welfare is the geometric mean of the agents' utilities, and by maximizing it we achieve a tradeoff between efficiency and fairness.
-Caragiannis et al.~\cite{caragiannis16nsw-ef1} showed that any maximum Nash welfare (MNW) allocation is EF1 and PO.
-For binary valuations, the MNW allocation can be computed in polynomial time \cite{barman2018binarynsw}.
+The Nash welfare is the geometric mean of the agents' utilities, and the allocation maximizing it achieves a tradeoff between efficiency and fairness.
+Caragiannis et al. \cite{caragiannis16nsw-ef1} showed that any maximum Nash welfare (MNW) allocation is EF1 and PO.
+For the special case of binary additive valuations, the MNW allocation can be computed in polynomial time \cite{darmann2014binary,barman2018binarynsw,nisarg20binaryonerule}.
 However, in general, the problem of computing the MNW allocation is APX-hard \cite{lee2015nsw-apx,garg2017nswhardness}.
+Moreover, it is not known if approximately Nash-optimal allocations retain the EF1 fairness guarantee, implying that approximation algorithms for MNW allocation, e.g., \cite{nguyen2014,cole2015nswapprox} may not be useful for computing an EF1+PO allocation.

-Bypassing this barrier, Barman et al.~\cite{Barman18FFEA} devised a pseudo-polynomial time algorithm that computes an allocation that is both EF1 and PO.
+Bypassing this barrier, Barman, Krishnamurthy, and Vaish \cite{Barman18FFEA} devised a pseudo-polynomial time algorithm that computes an allocation that is both EF1 and PO.
 They also showed that allocations that are both EF1 and \textit{fractionally} Pareto-optimal (fPO) always exist, where an allocation is said to be fPO if no fractional allocation exists that makes an agent better off without making anyone else worse off.
-They showed this result via a non-constructive convergence argument used in real analysis, and did not provide an algorithm for computing such an allocation.
-Clearly, fPO is a stronger notion of economic efficiency, and hence the problem of computing EF1+fPO allocations is an important one.
-Another reason to prefer fPO allocations over PO allocations in practice is that the former property admits efficient verification; whereas checking if an allocation is PO is known to be co-NP-complete \cite{keijzer}.
-This means that in scenarios where a centralized entity is responsible for the allocation, all participants can efficiently verify if an allocation is fPO (and thus PO).
+They showed this result via a non-constructive convergence argument used in real analysis and did not provide an algorithm for computing such an allocation.
+Clearly, fPO is a stronger notion of economic efficiency, so the problem of computing EF1+fPO allocations is important.
+Another reason to prefer fPO allocations over PO allocations in practice is that the former property admits efficient verification, whereas checking if an allocation is PO is known to be coNP-complete \cite{keijzer}.
+When a centralized entity is responsible for the allocation, all participants can efficiently verify if an allocation is fPO (and thus PO).
 However, in general, the same efficient verification is not possible for PO allocations.